-3.3 Grip Dimensions
+3.3 Grip dimensions

-In hill agriculture, most of the tools are manually drawn, proper grip is required for effective force application while working with these tools.
+In hill agriculture most of the tools are manually driven, so proper grip is required for effective force application while working with these tools.
 The grip dimensions of most of the hand tools such as dao, weeders, handles of wheel hoe, etc need to be relooked based on anthropometric dimensions.
-The 5th, 50th and 95th percentile values of grip diameter (inside) of male and female agricultural workers of Meghalaya was found as 3.7, 4.2 and 4.7 cm for male and 3.3, 3.6 and 4.1 for female workers, respectively.
-For a comfortable holding of the grip, the grip needs to be designed in such a way that a person with 5th percentile body dimensions able to properly grip the handle.
-Therefore, the minimum diameter of the grip should be 3.7 cm for male and 3.3 cm for tools being operated by female workers.
+The 5th, 50th and 95th percentile values of grip diameter (inside) of male and female agricultural workers of Meghalaya was found as 3.7, 4.2 and 4.7 cm for male and 3.3, 3.6 and 4.1 cm for female workers, respectively.
+The comfortable holding of the grip needs to be designed in such a way that a person with 5th percentile body dimensions could properly grip the handle.
+Therefore, the minimum diameter of the grip should be 3.7 cm for male and 3.3 cm for female workers.